-Bariatric surgery represents a series of procedures that aim to help obese individuals lose the excess, unwanted pounds.
+Bariatric surgery represents a series of procedures that help obese individuals lose excess, unwanted pounds.

-But what if you’re not ready for a permanent, surgical procedure?
-After weight loss surgery, there’s a recovery period, where you have to take time off work.
-And it might be weeks before you are back to your regularly scheduled routine.
+But what if you’re not ready for a permanent surgical procedure?
+After bariatric surgery, there’s a recovery period where you must take time off work.
+And it might be weeks before you return to your regularly scheduled routine.

 Good news.
 You don’t have to commit to surgery to enjoy long-lasting weight loss.
-Now, with non-surgical procedures like the gastric balloon, you can lose weight safely and effectively using proven bariatric science.
+With non-surgical procedures like the gastric balloon, you can lose weight safely and effectively using proven bariatric science.

 Unlike surgeries like gastric bypass and gastric sleeve surgeries, which are permanent, gastric balloon procedures are entirely reversible.
-The treatment, which lasts between six and twelve months, can lead to considerable weight loss.
+The treatment lasts between six and twelve months and can lead to considerable weight loss.

-The purpose of the gastric balloon is to help you lose weight but also to teach you how to live a lifestyle that is conducive to healthier living.
+The purpose of the gastric balloon is to help you lose weight and teach you how to live a lifestyle that is conducive to healthier living.